Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 From Holland or France to Germany and or Denmark

-This will most probably a drive.
-Whether you choose to sail to one of the French or Dutch harbors, from here you need to get to Germany or Denmark.
-You can travel by car to Germany and Denmark of make use of public transport to get there.
+This will most probably be a drive.
+Whether you sail to one of the French or Dutch harbors, you need to get to Germany or Denmark from here.
+You can travel by car to Germany and Denmark and use public transport.

 Travel time by car after the first crossing